zhol0777/is-this-good/KEYCAPS.md

 ## Who's Who

 ### GMK

+Doubleshot ABS, about 1.4mm thick.
 They're manufactured in Germany, and therefore pay German costs-of-living and German wages.
-If anything, it's impressive that the Germans can produce a keyset for not much more than similar Chinese-manufactured made-to-order keysets, especially with retaining workers consistently versus the Chinese manufacturers' tendency to hire workers on the spot as demand necessitates.
-Manufactured in Germany, the costs are significantly higher in the region.
-Sets are highly customizable in terms of kitting and molds which is somewhat rare given the ABS double-shot method that is used to produce the caps.
+If anything, it's impressive that the Germans can produce a keyset for not much more than similar Chinese-manufactured made-to-order keysets, given a significantly higher cost of living.
+Kitting is **very** extensible, especially compared to other doubleshot keycap manufacturers who are limited to 1 kit.
+If your keyset designer is competent at color matching, and the renderer is also competent, they provide the most consistent experience for a customer.

 Recent complaints of the company include long manufacturing times, color mismatch, their eco friendly trays, and certain QC issues with warped keys.